michaelmilleryoder/fanfiction-nlp/README.md

 A script, `tokenize_fics.py`, is included for convenience, though this will require modification to work with your input.

 The pipeline uses quite a bit of RAM, mostly depending on the length of the input.
 It is not recommended to run on stories with greater than 5000 words.
-Runnin on storis with 5000 words can use ~20 GB of RAM.
+Running on stories with 5000 words can use ~20 GB of RAM.

 ## Output
 * Character coreference: